Excellence in Medical Education

 This intensive fellowship in Advanced Endoscopy is designed for physicians and surgeons seeking comprehensive clinical exposure to diagnostic and therapeutic gastrointestinal endoscopic procedures in a real-time, high-volume clinical environment.

 The program is structured to provide continuous operation theatre (OT) exposure throughout all days, allowing participants to observe, understand, and immerse themselves in the workflow of modern endoscopy practice.
-With exposure to 8+ cases daily, participants gain deep insights into procedural techniques, case variations, and real-time clinical decision-making.
+With exposure to 10+ ERCP & EUS cases each daily, participants gain deep insights into procedural techniques, case variations, and real-time clinical decision-making.

-In addition to extensive observational learning, participants will be provided with limited hands-on exposure in 5+ selected cases during the entire program duration, performed strictly under expert supervision.
+In addition to extensive observational learning, participants will be provided with hands-on exposure in multiple cases during the entire program duration, performed strictly under expert supervision.
 This ensures a balanced approach between patient safety and skill development.

 Participants will be exposed to a wide range of procedures including Upper Gastrointestinal Endoscopy (UGIE), Colonoscopy, ERCP, and Endoscopic Ultrasound (EUS) and third space endoscopy cases.
 The training encompasses all critical aspects of endoscopic practice such as patient preparation, scope handling techniques, pathology identification, therapeutic interventions, and post-procedure care.